Reduce and Reuse

 Paper

-- Paperless billing sign up − Many businesses offer paperless billing (or e-billing) to customers (including Utility Billing Services).
-Sign up to receive bills in your e-mail to eliminate extra paper and save resources.
+- Paperless billing: Sign up to receive bills in your e-mail to save paper.

 - Use paper scraps destined for your recycling bin for making lists.
 Recycle the paper once you’re done.